The SIOR Europe Chapter AGM will take place virtually on Zoom at 4pm BST and 5pm CEST on Thursday, 28th Septemer 2023.

 During the private dining room experience over lunch, our guest speaker, Bill Blain, author of The Morning Porridge., will share some of his thoughts, charm and charisma.

 There will be time to relax, network and develop business opportunities with SIOR colleagues and guests.

 PLACES WILL BE LIMITED.

-If you would like to invite a colleague in the industry that could be interested in SIOR membership, in keeping with our strategy to grow the European membership of designees, associate members and member associates, please contact email@example.com with the name, address, email and contact details of the invitee.
+If you would like to invite a colleague in the industry that is interested in SIOR membership, in keeping with our strategy to grow the European membership of designees, member associates and company affiliates, please contact firstname.lastname@example.org with the name, address, email and contact details of the invitee.
 SIOR Europe will cover the cost of each guest (free places are limited).

 If you have any questions about this event, please contact email@example.com

 The SIOR European Chapter committee have the pleasure of inviting you to attend our fourth business generation and best-practice event, over one and a half days, including an informal networking apéro and dinner.
 Thursday, 30th March 2023, 8h30 CET to Friday 31st March 2023 12h30 CET.